sassoo/drfjsonapi/README.rst

 Known incomplete JSON API spec features/guidelines are:

+-  Error object pointers
 -  "Relationship Links"

+Error object pointers isn't very great currently.
+It handles field-level, resource-level, & relationship "pointer" construction just fine but I don't think it will handle any sort of complex nested field errors.
+The pointer may not be accurate.
+I'll have to test & figure out a way to do that properly with DRF & it's native ValidationError field names.

+This matters when you look at RFC 6901.
+We may need something more robust here as an additional DRF plugin that drfjsonapi requires.

 Relationship links are the "self" member of the links object for relationships.
 Currently, ember doesn't support relationship modificiation for that endpoint